 During the last several years significant policy and regulatory actions have taken place to tackle the problem of high International Mobile Roaming (IMR) service prices at national, regional and international level.
 The aim has been to reduce what is viewed as excessively high mobile roaming retail prices but also to find longer term solutions to introduce competition in this market which is still viewed as not being contestable.
 Despite price reduction for IMR and the emergence of a range of alternative technologies and calling solution which, though not always offering close substitutes to roaming, may help in averting some of the challenges, there is nevertheless general agreement that prices diverge significantly from costs and that actions to reduce prices and protect users are essential.
 The work that has taken place to date across different regions is encouraging and offers a number of best practice frameworks which can be used to improve the delivery of IMR services to the benefit of consumers and other users.
 This International Mobile Roaming (IMR) Resources was developed as a one-stop portal to all the work done by ITU in this area as well as to inform about activities done by other regional and international organizations and initiatives at the national, bilateral, regional and international level.

-ITU successfully organized the LET'S ROAM THE WORLD: The ITU Global Dialogue on International Mobile Roaming (IMR) that took place at the ITU Headquarters in Geneva, Switzerland, on 18 September 2015 in conjunction with the annual meeting of the ITU-D Study Groups (Study Group 2 on 7-11 September and Study Group 1 on 14-18 September) and back-to-back with the Mobile Roaming rapporteur group Meeting of ITU-T Study Group 3 (16-17 September).
+ITU successfully organized the LET'S ROAM THE WORLD: The ITU Global Dialogue on International Mobile Roaming (IMR) that took place at the ITU Headquarters in Geneva, Switzerland, on 18 September 2015 in conjunction with the annual meeting of the ITU-D Study Groups (Study Group 2 on 7-11 September and Study Group 1 on 14-18 September) and back-to-back with the Mobile Roaming rapporteur group Meeting of ITU-T Study Group 3 (16-17 September), as part of the Global Initiative launched in 2013 by Mr Brahima Sanou, Director of the ITU Telecommunication Development Bureau in coordination with the ITU Telecommunication Standardization Bureau (TSB).